POST TYPE: PRO TIPS

 Proper Lifestyle

-Your lifestyle plays an important role in muscle recovery.
+Your lifestyle plays a vital role in muscle recovery.
 Basics like getting enough sleep and resting between workouts are the key to quick recovery and are just as important as proper nutrition.
 Practice active recovery with light exercises like stretching or walking.
 You can also use foam rolling or cold therapy.
-Relax between your training days try a massage, and be ready to rock your next workout.
+Relax between your training days, try a massage, and be ready to rock your next workout.

 Food, Drinks and Supplements